oneilsh/helm-kush/README.md

 Why would one use environment variables when `--set` is made for this purpose?
 You likely wouldn't.
 But then, `--set` can't be used with a post-renderer, and you may not want to keep individual kustomize yaml for every deployment.

+If your chart requires certain pre-reqs to properly build (as in this case), these checks can be built into a `.pre.sh` script (below).

+### Pre- and post- scripts

 Inline interpolation is one thing, but we may want to run more complex scripts before or after the templating, kustomization, and interpolation.
 This is enabled by adding `.pre.sh` and/or `.post.sh` files to the `kush` directory; `.pre.sh` files are run (sourced, actually, so they can setup variables etc.) prior to templating, kustomization, and interpolation, and `.pre.sh` files are run after.